roundcube/roundcubemail-helpdocs/en_US/_plugins/README.md

 This directory holds references to en_US documentation files from Roundcube plugins.
-Symlink the `en_US` directory from the according plugin documentation source here and name with the name of the plugin itself.
+Symlink the `en_US` directory from the according plugin documentation source here and name it with the name of the plugin itself.
 Each plugin has to be represented as a directory in this folder containing an `index.rst` file with the toctree.

 Example: